Using the Mako Server

 Use Case:

-This mode is handy for running initialization scripts, one-time setup tasks, or quick automated processes that require the extended Lua APIs provided by Mako Server but don't need the server to continue running afterward.
+This mode is useful for running initialization scripts, one-time setup tasks, or quick automated processes that require the extended Lua APIs provided by the Mako Server but do not need the server to continue running afterward.

 Example Usage: